-Because of this, it’s critical to have a utility billing company that will work with the property to make sure they’re billing a payable and accurate charge.
-For example, the point of RUBS is not to divide up a $10,000 bill and put it on invoice.
-If the bill is not justified, the tenant might not pay it or leave the property.
+Because of this, it’s critical to have a utility billing company that will work with the property to ensure they’re billing a payable and accurate charge.
+For example, the point of RUBS is not to divide up a $10,000 bill and put it on an invoice.
+If the bill is unjustified, the tenant might not pay it or leave the property.

 By working with a provider that starts with consulting, the utility billing becomes an asset to improve NOI, not a way to chase out tenants.

-Utility billing installation and ongoing maintenance ranges from fairly straight forward to highly complex.
+Utility billing installation and ongoing maintenance range from fairly straightforward to highly complex.
 A billing method like RUBS – which relies on software – can be set up in a week or less.
-Submetering, on the other hand, takes more time because the provider needs to physically install the submeters.
+On the other hand, submetering takes more time because the provider needs to physically install the submeters.